hmmbob/HomeAssistantConfig/Readme.md

 ### Zigbee sensors
  - 2x [Xiaomi mijia Temperature Humidity Sensor](https://www.aliexpress.com/item/32714410866.html), 1 in the attic, the other in the main bedroom
  - 2x [Xiaomi door Window Sensor](https://www.aliexpress.com/item/32714904459.html) (still on order), 1 is meant for the freezer upstairs because the kids tend to leave it not fully closed.
-For the other I have no purpose yet.
+The other is installed at the front door.
+Both are used to warn if the door has been open for over 2 minutes.

 ### Thermostat
  - Rooted Toon thermostat